Osemozotan

-Osemozotan (MKC-242) is a selective 5-HT_{1A} receptor agonist with some functional selectivity, acting as a full agonist at presynaptic and a partial agonist at postsynaptic 5-HT_{1A} receptors.
+Osemozotan (INN; developmental code names MKC-242 and MN-305) is a selective 5-HT_{1A} receptor agonist with some functional selectivity, acting as a full agonist at presynaptic and a partial agonist at postsynaptic 5-HT_{1A} receptors.
 5-HT_{1A} receptor stimulation influences the release of various neurotransmitters including serotonin, dopamine, norepinephrine, and acetylcholine.
 5-HT_{1A} receptors are inhibitory G protein-coupled receptor.

 Osemozotan has been shown in animal studies to have antidepressant, anxiolytic, antiobsessional, serenic, and analgesic effects.
 It is used to investigate the role of 5-HT_{1A} receptors in modulating the release of dopamine and serotonin in the brain and their involvement in addiction to stimulants such as cocaine and methamphetamine.

-Pharmacodynamics

-The binding target of Osemozotan is 5-HT_{1A} receptors.
-Osemozotan binds with almost 1000 times greater affinity to 5-HT_{1A} receptors than to most other 5-HT, dopamine, or adrenergic receptors.
-Even with repeated exposure of 5-HT_{1A} receptors to Osemozotan, there is no change in the number of receptors, unlike with other pharmaceutical agonists.